thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 **Use of GitHub Features**

 Our group utilized GitHub Features including pull request and branching.
 We created different branches so that our team could work on different tasks at the time and try implementing new features without interfering with our original code.
 When we had changes that we were uncertain how they would affect the master branch once they were pushed, one member would also create a branch of current code as insurance.
+We have also utilized branches to contain new features that are in progress but not complete enough to let the master branch run smoothly.
 For example, in the Composite branch of our repository we have saved a version of our code with a partially implemented Composite design pattern.
 Moreover, each member of our team was required to leave a detailed message when changes were pushed to our repository so that other members could be informed of the changes and decide whether to accept the changes.

 **Refactoring:**

-Our group made use of built-in refactoring features in IntelliJ in order to extract, helper methods, rename classes and methods, and refactor modules when switching packages so intelliJ would take care of import statements.
+Our group made use of built-in refactoring features in IntelliJ in order to extract helper methods, rename classes and methods, and refactor modules when switching packages so intelliJ would take care of import statements.

 Another way in which we refactored our code was in our attempt to remove smells.
-We extracted duplicate code into helper methods, removed unnecessary classes, cut down long methods, cut out dead code.
-There are some instances where we may be violating the smell of long classes.
+We extracted duplicate code into helper methods, removed unnecessary classes, cut down long methods, and cut out dead code.

+There are some instances where we are worrid that we may be violating the smell of long classes.
 These are addressed in our questions below (e.g. splitting user interface).
 We realize that some of the methods in scheduler and putter are on the longer side, but we hope to split these up as we create a more complex and flexible scheduling algorithm for phase 2.

 We are unsure if FixedTask and NonfixedTask count as alternative classes with different interfaces.
 We think not, so we left it, but we can take care of it if necessary.